-This document comprises the 2016 Review of Responses to the Survey on Measures Taken to Combat Bribery in Officially Supported Export Credits which seeks information on implementation of the OECD Recommendation of the Council on Bribery and Officially Supported Export Credits, adopted in 2006: responses have been received from both Members and non-Members that have adhered to the Recommendation (hereafter the "Adherents").
+This document comprises the 2017 Review of Responses to the Survey on Measures Taken to Combat Bribery in Officially Supported Export Credits which seeks information on implementation of the OECD Recommendation of the Council on Bribery and Officially Supported Export Credits, adopted in 2006: responses have been received from both Members and non-Members that have adhered to the Recommendation.

-Members of the OECD Working Party on Export Credits and Credit Guarantees (ECG) initially responded to this Survey in 2008 (or, for new Members, upon their accession to the ECG or, for non-Members, upon their adherence to the Recommendation) and, since then, provide updated or clarified responses when changes occur within their export credits systems that impact their implementation of the Recommendation or when they have new experiences with bribery to report.
-Accordingly, this Survey is maintained on an on-going basis: Adherents are invited to provide updates of their responses to the Survey if and when they change their anti-bribery measures or have experiences with bribery; in addition, Adherents are invited to review their responses on an annual basis to ensure that they accurately reflect their current policies, practices and experiences.
+Members of the OECD Working Party on Export Credits and Credit Guarantees (ECG) initially responded to this Survey in 2008 (or, for new Members, upon their accession to the ECG) and non-Members have responded to the Survey upon their adherence to the Recommendation.
+Since then, Adherents are invited to provide updated or clarified responses when changes occur within their export credits systems that impact their implementation of the Recommendation or when they have new experiences with bribery to report.
+Accordingly, this Survey is maintained on an on-going basis: Adherents are invited to provide updates of their responses to the Survey if and when they change their anti-bribery measures or have new experiences of bribery to report; in addition, Adherents are invited to review their responses on an annual basis to ensure that they accurately reflect their current policies, practices and experiences.

-In this context, since the last Review was issued on 17 October 2016, updated responses have been received from Belgium, Canada, the Czech Republic (CEB), Denmark, Netherlands, Norway (Export Credit Norway) and the Russian Federation (EXIAR and EXIMBANK).
+In this context, since the last Review was issued on 31 October 2017, updated responses have been received from Australia (EFIC), Brazil (ABGF and BNDES), Canada (EDC), the Czech Republic (CEB), Denmark, Hungary (Eximbank and MEHIB), Israel (ASHRA), Japan (JBIC), Latvia, Norway (Export Credit Norway), Russian Federation (EXIAR, EXIMBANK and VEB) and the United Kingdom (UKEF).

 The analysis in this Review aims to illustrate how well Adherents are following the undertakings in the Recommendation and to inform their further work in this area.
-In this context, the majority of ECG Members appear to fulfil their obligations under the Recommendation [cf. Chart 1]; and those Members that are yet to fulfil certain obligations under the Recommendation have indicated that further work would be done to improve their procedures.

-Some of the non-Members would, however, require further developments to their anti-bribery measures in order to meet fully the obligations under the Recommendation; these non-Members have indicated that they are considering improving their anti-bribery measures as required under the Recommendation although their responses show that the timing and range of such improvements will vary.
+This Review concludes that, as in previous years, the majority of ECG Members appear to fulfil their obligations under the Recommendation [cf. Chart 1].
+Some of the non-Members would, however, require further developments to their antibribery measures in order to meet fully the obligations under the Recommendation.
+The information contained in this Review will help inform the Adherents in their current review and update of the 2006 Recommendation.